Alaska Cruise

 Ketchikan waterfront

-Port hours: 8:00 AM – 5:00 PM
+Port hours: 8:00 AM to 5:00 PM

 What we did

-Salmon fishing with Baranof Fishing Excursions .
+Salmon fishing with Baranof Fishing Excursions.
 This was one of the best things we've ever done on a trip, full stop.
 Here's what to know going in:

-What we caught: An 85 lb halibut, multiple sharks, and more halibut.
-The guide was knowledgeable, genuinely fun to spend the day with, and made the whole experience.
+What we caught: An 85 pound halibut, multiple sharks, and more halibut.
+The guide was knowledgeable and genuinely fun to spend a day with.

+Worth it?
 If you're going to splurge once on this trip, this is the one.

-If fishing isn't your thing, Ketchikan is easy and enjoyable to just wander.
-The waterfront, Creek Street, and the totem pole parks are all walkable and free.
+But if fishing isn't your thing, Ketchikan is easy and enjoyable to just wander.
+The waterfront, Creek Street, and the totem pole parks are all free.

 Day 4